 Poor sanitation and hygiene is a central cause of malnutrition.
 The link between WASH and nutrition is therefore a strategic focus of the WASH Network, which is strongly supported by the GTO.

 The Bonn WASH Nutrition Forum 2015 - a milestone

-As part of the WASH network, the GTO has been conceiving and organizing events on this topic since 2011.
+As part of the WASH network, German Toilet Organization (GTO) has been conceiving and organizing events on this topic since 2011.
 The highlight was the Bonn WASH Nutrition Forum 2015, the first international conference of its kind with over 100 participants from 23 countries.
 WASH and Nutrition experts were equally represented and discussed commonalities and differences at different levels for the first time.
 Mutual understanding is the cornerstone for identifying synergies and making better use of them.

 The event was the starting point for a large number of cooperations: Subsequently, the leaders of the global multi-stakeholder platforms Sanitation and Water for All Partnership (SWA) and Scaling up Nutrition Movement (SUN) came together at the Stockholm World Water Week, resulting in a formal cooperation between the two platforms.
 The aim of this is 1) to promote joint advocacy, 2) to anchor the interface of WASH Nutrition politically at national level, and 3) to jointly tackle the practical exchange of experience and further research on the topic.